-The Marshfield Branch of the Mothers’ Union meets monthly on the third Tuesday at 2.30 pm in the Church Hall There is always a short time of worship and then either a speaker or an activity before everyone enjoys tea and biscuits.
+The Marshfield Branch of the Mothers’ Union meets monthly on the third Tuesday at 2.30 pm.
+There is always a short time of worship and then either a speaker or an activity before everyone enjoys tea and biscuits.
 All are welcome!
 The Mothers’ Union is an inclusive organisation and welcomes men, women, parents, non-parents, grandparents, those who are married and those who are single as members.
 Currently we meet in a member’s home – please contact the Branch Leader, Aurea Hart (01225 891453) for details.
 We would like to start up an evening group for those who work at some point.
 Please contact Aurea if this interests you.

 Work carried out in the provinces includes marriage and relationship support, dealing with problems of poverty of opportunity with Literacy and Financial Education programmes, vocational training, health education, care for vulnerable adults, prison work, community support, advocacy and campaigning and provision of relief.
 Thousands of people benefit each year from the work done by Mothers’ Union members in their communities.

 Every parish linked to a Mothers’ Union branch benefits from the help MU members give to a wide range of activities including supporting Wedding couples and families who bring children for Baptism, taking on leading positions on Parochial Church Councils, and providing tea and cake at various functions.
-In North Wilts teams go into school with “Open the Book” and in several churches the Mothers’ Union members are key to the running of ‘Messy Church’ or Sunday School activities.
+In North Wilts teams go into school with “Open the Book” and in several churches the Mothers’ Union members are key to the running of ‘Messy Church’, Mother and Toddler groups or Sunday School activities.

 We have so much to celebrate and there is still so much to be done.
 We always need new members and anyone interested can find out more about the Mothers’ Union by visiting the main website http://www.mothersunion.org/about-us or our own Diocesan website http://www.mu-bristol.co.uk.